JohnBasrai/cr8s/docs/CR8S - Architecture.md

 - Infrastructure details remain hidden behind domain interfaces

 ### 6. Repository Layer

+The `repository/database.rs` module also includes `load_schema_from_sql_file()`,
+which is invoked by the CLI `load-schema` command.
+It reads a SQL file (defaulting to `scripts/sql/db-init.sql`), initializes the connection pool if necessary, and executes the script as a batch — including insertion of default roles.
+The path can be overridden using the `CR8S_DB_INIT_SQL` environment variable.

 Core SQLx-backed types (e.g. `AppUser`, `UserRole`, etc.) are defined in `src/repository/*_sqlx.rs` files, each focused on a specific domain entity.